 I began looking through Scripture to see if I could find someone who went through the same thing.
 That’s when I remembered John, also called Mark.
 He is Barnabas’ cousin and a co-worker with Barnabas and Paul.
 (He also went on to write the gospel of Mark.)
 During their first missionary journey Mark traveled with them until they got to Pamphylia.
 There he decided to abandon the mission.
 We are not told what brought about Mark’s decision, but I can guess, can’t you?
 Discouragement, self-doubt, difficult circumstances, and maybe even fear.
 Whatever the reason was, it stopped him in his tracks, and Paul was not happy about it.

-In Acts 15 we learn that Paul wanted he and Barnabas to go back and visit the churches they had planted to see how things were going.
+In Acts 15, we learn that Paul wanted Barnabas to go back with him to visit the churches they had planted to see how things were going.
 Barnabas wanted to also take Mark, but Paul didn’t want a quitter tagging along.
 He emphatically disagreed with Barnabas, causing a “sharp disagreement”.